 Although ratification by our stockholders is not a prerequisite to the Audit Committee's ability to select our independent registered public accounting firm, the Audit Committee believes such ratification is advisable and in the best interests of our stockholders.
-Accordingly, stockholders are being requested to ratify, confirm and approve the selection of Sadler Gibb as our independent registered public accounting firm to conduct the annual audit of our consolidated financial statements for fiscal year 2023.
+Accordingly, stockholders are being requested to ratify, confirm and approve the selection of Sadler Gibb as our independent registered public accounting firm to conduct the annual audit of our consolidated financial statements for fiscal year 2024.
 If the stockholders do not ratify the selection of Sadler Gibb, the selection of our independent registered public accounting firm will be reconsidered by the Audit Committee; provided, however, the Audit Committee may select Sadler Gibb notwithstanding the failure of our stockholders to ratify its selection.
 If the appointment of Sadler Gibb is ratified, the Audit Committee will continue to conduct an ongoing review of Sadler Gibb's scope of engagement, pricing and work quality, among other factors, and will retain the right to replace Sadler Gibb at any time.

 Sadler Gibb has served as the Company's independent registered public accounting firm since November 29, 2011.
-Representatives from Sadler Gibb are not expected to be present at the Annual Meeting to be held on June 23, 2023.
+Representatives from Sadler Gibb are not expected to be present at the Annual Meeting to be held on July 2, 2024.

-Proxies received in response to this solicitation will be voted 'FOR" the approval of Sadler Gibb unless otherwise specified in the proxy.
+Proxies received in response to this solicitation will be voted "FOR" the approval of Sadler Gibb unless otherwise specified in the proxy.

-The ratification of the selection of Sadler Gibb as the Company's independent registered public accounting firm for the year ending December 31, 2023, requires the affirmative vote of a majority of the voting power of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the subject matter.
+The ratification of the selection of Sadler Gibb as the Company's independent registered public accounting firm for the year ending December 31, 2024, requires the affirmative vote of a majority of the voting power of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the subject matter.
+A properly executed proxy marked "ABSTAIN" with respect to such matter will not be voted.
+Accordingly, an abstention will have the same effect as a vote "AGAINST" this Proposal.
+The ratification of the selection of Sadler, Gibb & Associates, LLC is a routine matter under applicable stock exchange rules.
+Accordingly, broker non-votes are not expected for this Proposal.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF THE SELECTION OF SADLER, GIBB & ASSOCIATES, LLC AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING DECEMBER 31, 2023.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF THE SELECTION OF SADLER, GIBB & ASSOCIATES, LLC AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING DECEMBER 31, 2024.